Local college scholarships available through SkyLine/SkyBest

 To qualify, applicants must be children of current SkyLine or SkyBest telephone or broadband service customers (of at least one year), and be graduating high school seniors (including home-schooled students) in the co-op’s five-county service area (Alleghany, Ashe, Avery, Watauga and Johnson).
 The scholarships will be awarded on the basis of scholastic achievement, financial need, demonstrated leadership and community involvement.

 Applications are available at area high school guidance departments, all SkyLine Customer Service Centers and on SkyLine/SkyBest’s website at www.skybest.com/scholarships.
-Check with the guidance department for the local high school’s scholarship March deadline information.
-The deadline for home school/private school applications is April 1.
+Check with the guidance department for the local high school’s scholarship March deadline information, and the deadline for home school/private school applications is April 1.

 For more information about either scholarship program, contact Karen Powell, SkyLine Public Relations Administrator, at SkyLine’s corporate offices at 1(800) 759-2226.